wbsouza/zetasql-formatter/docs/resolved_ast.md

   const Value&amp; value() const;

 <font color="brown">  // If true, then the literal is explicitly typed and cannot be used
   // for literal coercions.
   //
   // This exists mainly for resolver bookkeeping and should be ignored
   // by engines.</font>
   bool has_explicit_type() const;

 <font color="brown">  // Distinct ID of the literal, if it is a floating point value,
   // within the resolved AST.
 When coercing from floating point
   // to NUMERIC, the resolver uses the float_literal_id to find the
   // original image of the literal to avoid precision loss.
 An ID of 0
   // represents a literal without a cached image.</font>
   int float_literal_id() const;

+<font color="brown">  // Indicates whether ReplaceLiteralsByParameters() should leave
+  // this literal value in place, rather than replace it with a query
+  // parameter.</font>
+  bool preserve_in_literal_remover() const;
 };
 </code></pre></p>

-### ResolvedParameter{ #ResolvedParameter }
+### ResolvedParameter
+<a id="ResolvedParameter"></a>

 <p><pre><code class="lang-c++">
 class ResolvedParameter : public <a href="#ResolvedExpr">ResolvedExpr</a> {
   static const ResolvedNodeKind TYPE = RESOLVED_PARAMETER;

 <font color="brown">  // If non-empty, the name of the parameter.
   //
   // A ResolvedParameter will have either a name or a position but not
   // both.</font>
   const std::string&amp; name() const;

 <font color="brown">  // If non-zero, the 1-based position of the positional parameter.
   //
   // A ResolvedParameter will have either a name or a position but not
   // both.</font>
   int position() const;

 <font color="brown">  // If true, then the parameter has no specified type.
   //
   // This exists mainly for resolver bookkeeping and should be ignored
   // by engines.</font>